tim1014/MoeBBRplus-5.x/README.md

 # WARNING

 After some test on my own server.
 This BBR patch will perform worse on 1G up network (random network dropping & stuttering).

-Use it with cautions.
+<b>Use it with cautions.
+YOU HAVE BEEN WARNED.</b>

+<br/><br/>

 # Highlights